-See section 4.3 for an overview of all the assignments and exams in this course and how they corresponds to the course syllabus and credits.
+See table 1 for an overview of all the assignments and exams in this course and how they corresponds to the course syllabus and credits.

-You cannot start the second part of this course before finishing the first part of the course.
+Note: You cannot start the second part of this course before finishing the first part of the course.